videolan/x265/doc/reST/cli.rst

 .. option:: --log-level <integer|string>

-	Logging level.
+	Controls the level of information displayed on the console.
 Debug level enables per-frame QP, metric, and bitrate logging.
-If a CSV file is being generated, frame level makes the log be per-frame rather than per-encode.
 Full level enables hash and weight logging. -1 disables all logging, except certain fatal errors, and can be specified by the string "none".

 	0. error